-The Permanent Trust Funds are invested by the Board in a single comingled pool, along with the Indian Cultural Education Trust and the Theodore Roosevelt Presidential Library and Museum Endowment Fund (described further on pages 28 and 29).
+The Permanent Trust Funds are invested by the Board in a single comingled pool, along with the Indian Cultural Education Trust (described further on page 28).

 The Board recognizes that the most important determinant of long-term return and risk is the asset allocation decision.
 The asset allocation decision is intended to reflect the return objective and risk tolerance expressed in this Investment Policy Statement.
 It is designed to provide the highest probability of meeting the Funds' objectives at a level of risk and liquidity that is acceptable to the Board.
 In establishing its risk tolerance, the Board considers the Funds' ability to withstand short- and intermediate-term volatility in investment performance and fluctuations in financial condition of the Funds.